VEGA Technical Reference

 Source formats:

-- YUY2: packed 4:2:2, 16 bits per pixel, byte order Y0, U, Y1, V.
+- YUY2: packed 4:2:2, 16 bits for each pixel, in the byte order Y0, U, Y1, V.

-- YV12: planar 4:2:0, an 8-bit Y plane, then 8-bit V and U planes at half width and half height.
+- YV12: planar 4:2:0, with an 8-bit Y plane, and then 8-bit V and U planes at half width and half height.

 | Offset | Name | Access | Description |